 Join the rest of the free spirits, party people and sun-seekers by heading out to the beautiful Island of Ibiza.
 The Ibiza Gran Hotel is the ultimate lap of luxury at the epicentre of the action, located in the heart of Ibiza Town with awe-inspiring...

-Ibiza is blessed with excellent year-round weather, allowing you to make the most of your holiday whatever month you visit.
+The island is blessed with excellent year-round weather, allowing you to make the most of your Ibiza holiday whatever month you visit.
 January and February are the coldest months, averaging a mild 8-16°C, which is still much warmer than the UK at this time.
 Temperatures peak in July and August, when the mercury can exceed 30°C.

 This magical Balearic island is a goldmine of adventure with so much to see and do on a beach holiday.
 You are surrounded by breath-taking beauty and popular outdoor activities include hiking, cycling, horse-riding, buggy safaris, exploring the island’s fabulous caves and sightseeing.